The lives of more than 100 people were saved or improved as a result of organ donation at University Hospital Southampton (UHS) over the past year.

-Figures released today (15 July) by NHS Blood and Transplant (NHSBT) show 33 organs were donated by patients with the support of their families and clinicians.
+Figures released today (15 July) by NHS Blood and Transplant (NHSBT) show 33 patients donated organs with the support of their families and clinicians, with 24 out of the 33 being multi-organ donors.

 This makes UHS the third highest performing centre in the UK despite the challenges of managing the Covid-19 pandemic.